Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Some companies that advertise debt settlement services will take your money and then do little or nothing to reduce your debt.
 To boost your odds of finding a reputable debt settlement company, look for firms approved by the AFCC or contact the office of your state’s attorney general for information about any debt settlement service you’re considering.

 Bankruptcy can seriously damage your credit score.
-Depending on the type, a bankruptcy filing will also remain on your credit reports for 7 to 10 years.
-That doesn’t mean, though, that debt settlement is always a better solution.
+Depending on the type, a bankruptcy filing will remain on your credit reports for 7 to 10 years.
+That doesn’t mean that debt settlement is always a better solution.
 Filing for bankruptcy might help you gain control over your finances.
-If you’re considering bankruptcy, speak with a credit counselor or bankruptcy attorney first.
+If you’re considering bankruptcy, speak with a debt counselor or bankruptcy attorney first.

 The Bottom Line: Find The Best Debt Reduction Option For You

-Determining whether debt settlement or consolidation is right for you is no easy task.
-You’ll need to take a close look at your financial situation to determine if either solution is the right choice.
-It is recommended that you speak to an experienced financial advisor who can offer advice based on your specific situation and financial goals.
+Determining whether debt settlement or debt consolidation is right for you is no easy task.
+You’ll need to take a close look at your financial situation to determine which solution is the right choice.
+It’s recommended that you speak to an experienced financial advisor who can offer advice based on your specific situation and financial goals.

-If you do decide on debt consolidation, a personal loan can help you get the money you need to pay off high-interest-rate debt through debt consolidation.
+If you do decide on debt consolidation, a personal loan can help you get the money you need to pay off high-interest-rate debt.
 If you have a significant amount of equity in your home, a cash-out refinance or home equity loan may be a good option.

 Recommended For You